Learn to negotiate your financial future through an AAUW Work Smart Salary Negotiation Workshop!

 In 2017, median annual earnings for men in Kansas were $49,267 compared to $37,931 for women — an earnings ratio of 77 percent, or 42nd out of all states and the District of Columbia, according to the most recent census data.
 In Missouri, median annual earnings for men were $47,436 compared to $37,339 for women — an earnings ratio of 79 percent, or 34th out of all states and the District of Columbia.
 And for many women, the pay gap is wider.
 This initiative will build momentum to close these gaps.

-As a result of the ongoing concerns regarding COVID-19 and the need for physical distancing, Start Smart and Work Smart workshops have moved online.
-Sign up for an online workshop below.
+As a result of the ongoing concerns regarding COVID-19 and the need for physical distancing, there are no in-person Start Smart or Work Smart workshops scheduled at this time.